ehwan/VariationalAutoEncoder-with-CFD/README.md

-# CylinderWakeAutoEncoder
+# Variational Auto Encoder with CFD
-A simulation of wake behind cylinder. dimensionality reduction by auto encoder
+A simulation of wake behind cylinder. dimensionality reduction by variational auto encoder

 ## Introduction